Tuck · About

 Why does Tuck use AI?
 Isn't that dystopian?

-AI in Tuck does two things: it describes what the camera sees in plain English (so you can glance at your phone instead of staring at a video feed), and it composes lullabies.
+AI in Tuck does one thing: it describes what the camera sees in plain English, so you can glance at your phone instead of staring at a video feed.
+(Lullabies are a curated, bundled library — not AI-composed.)
 We're not running facial recognition, behavioral profiling, or sleep-pattern data sales.
-The AI is opt-in, requires explicit consent, and never leaves your phone in plaintext.
-Apple requires this consent flow for any third-party AI in baby-care apps; we agree with Apple.
+The scene-description AI runs entirely on-device — your nursery video is never sent to a cloud AI — and it's opt-in with explicit consent.

 What will Tuck never do?

-We will never (1) make medical claims about SIDS or breathing detection, (2) sell or share your audio/video data with advertisers, (3) clone the voice of someone who isn't present and consenting, (4) hold your monitor footage hostage behind a subscription paywall — the Free tier is a real, complete monitor, forever, (5) ship a feature that requires the device to phone home to keep working.
+We will never (1) make medical claims about SIDS or breathing detection, (2) sell or share your audio/video data with advertisers, (3) charge separately for family viewers (grandparents, nannies are free as guests on the parent's account), (4) ship a feature that requires the device to phone home to keep working.

 Where is Tuck based?